cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 This key maps to a list containing the set of orders in the batch.
 Each entry in the dictionary corresponds to an order, which is a dictionary containing the following:

-- `"uid"`: this is the unique identifier of the order.
+- `uid`: this is the unique identifier of the order.
-- `"sellToken"`: a string denoting the address of the sell token.
+- `sellToken`: a string denoting the address of the sell token.
-- `"buyToken"`: a string denoting the address of the buy token.
+- `buyToken`: a string denoting the address of the buy token.
-- `"sellAmount"`: a stringified integer denoting the limit amount that is being sold, measured in terms of the smallest denomination of the token.
+- `sellAmount`: a stringified integer denoting the limit amount that is being sold, measured in terms of the smallest denomination of the sell token.
-- `"buyAmount"`: a stringified integer denoting the limit amount that is being bought.
-Similar to the `sellAmount`, it is measured in terms of the smallest denomination of the token.
+- `buyAmount`: a stringified integer denoting the limit amount that is being bought.
+Similar to the `sellAmount`, it is measured in terms of the smallest denomination of the buy token.
-- `"feeAmount"`: a stringified integer denoting the signed fee attached to the order, which is always denominated in the `sellToken`.
+- `feeAmount`: a stringified integer denoting the signed fee attached to the order, which is always denominated in the `sellToken`.
-- `"kind"`: a string of the set {"sell", "buy"}, describing whether the order is a `sell` or `buy` order.
+- `kind`: a string of the set {"sell", "buy"}, describing whether the order is a `sell` or `buy` order.
-- `"partiallyFillable"`: a boolean indicating whether the order may be partially matched (_true_), or if it is Fill-or-Kill order (_false_).
+- `partiallyFillable`: a boolean indicating whether the order may be partially matched (_true_), or if it is Fill-or-Kill order (_false_).
-- `"class"`: a string of the set {"market", "limit", "liquidity"}, indicating the order class.
+- `class`: a string of the set {"market", "limit", "liquidity"}, indicating the order class.

-  We clarify here that all `market` and `liquidity` orders have a potentially non-zero predetermined fee, while all `limit` orders have necessarily zero signed fee, and the actual fee charged to the order is computed and provided by the solvers when they propose an execution of such an order.
+  We clarify here that all `market` and `liquidity` orders have a potentially non-zero predetermined fee, while all `limit` orders have necessarily a zero signed fee, and the actual fee charged to the order is computed and provided by the solvers when they propose an execution of such an order.
 More details are provided in the [solutions section](#solutions-output).

 An example Fill-or-Kill user limit buy order that sells 1000 [COW](https://etherscan.io/token/0xdef1ca1fb7fbcdc777520aa7f396b4e015f497ab) for at least 284.138335 USDC [USDC](https://etherscan.io/token/0xba100000625a3754423978a60c9317c58a424e3d) is given below: